23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Flamingo Estate

-Need a little something-something in that cup of coffee?
+Need a little something-something in that plain cup of tea?
 This exquisite wildflower honey is an antioxidant-rich sweetener with floral notes and an herbal finish.
-Reviews say it’s full-bodied and just as wonderful on yogurt as it is swirled in a mug of tea.
+Reviews say it’s full-bodied and just as wonderful on yogurt as it is swirled into a mug of Earl Grey.

 $48 at Flamingo Estate